-The Oregon Coast Regional Management Unit is separated into two sub-regions equivalent to the USGS hydrologic unit accounting units 171002 (Northern Oregon Coastal) and 171003 (Southern Oregon Coastal).
-The North Oregon Coast sub-region includes all rivers that drain into the Pacific Ocean from the Columbia River Basin boundary in the north to the Umpqua River boundary in the south.
+The Oregon Coast Regional Management Unit is separated into two sub-units equivalent to the USGS hydrologic unit accounting units 171002 (Northern Oregon Coastal) and 171003 (Southern Oregon Coastal).
+The North Coast RMU includes all rivers that drain into the Pacific Ocean from the Columbia River Basin boundary in the north to the Umpqua River boundary in the south.
 It is comprised of seven 4th field HUCs ranging in size from 338 to 2,498 km2.
-Watersheds within the sub-region include the Necanicum, Nehalem, Wilson-Trask-Nestucca, Siletz-Yaquina, Alsea, Siuslaw and Siltcoos Rivers (Figure 1; Table 1).
+Watersheds within the subregion include the Necanicum, Nehalem, Wilson-Trask-Nestucca, Siletz-Yaquina, Alsea, Siuslaw and Siltcoos Rivers (Figure 1; Table 1).